MicrosoftDocs/Devices-docs/surface-hub/surface-hub-start-menu.md

 # Configure Surface Hub Start menu

 Surface Hub ships with a default Start menu that admins can modify with specific apps to meet organizational requirements.
-For example, you can install Progressive Web Apps and include them in the Start menu for quick user access at the start of every Hub session.
+For example, you can [install Progressive Web Apps}(install-pwa-surface-hub) and include them in the Start menu for quick user access at the start of every Hub session.

 ## Overview